Code-Institute-Submissions/zemaciel-project3/README.md

 The game has been tested on Google Chrome and Firefox for desktop and mobile with no significant issues.

 ## Unfixed bugs
-There is a problem when the game loads for the first time the introduction screen, with the ASCII, is not displayed entirely.
+There is a problem when the game loads for the first time: the introduction screen, with the ASCII, is not displayed entirely.

-Also, when a player enters a guess with repeated letters, if the letter is just in the airport code, the feedback will be green for the letter in the correct place and yellow for the repeated letter because it is in the guess code.
+Also, when a player enters a guess with repeated letters, if the letter is just in the airport code, the feedback will be green for the letter in the correct place and yellow for the repeated, letter because it is in the guess code.

 For example: If the IATA code is "DUB", and the user enters "UUU", the clue will be "Yellow-Green-Yellow".
 It could be better to indicate that if the letter had already been guessed, the repeated occurrences should be marked as not in the airport code.<br>
 ![](assets/bug.png)